-POLICE: 2 people shot, 1 dead in parking lot of Georgia high school
+Police: 2 people shot, 1 dead in parking lot of Georgia high school

-CLAYTON COUNTY, Ga. — Two people have been shot and one is dead after a shooting in parking lot of a Georgia high school Saturday night, Clayton County Police Department confirmed.
+CLAYTON COUNTY, Ga. — Two people were shot and one is dead after a shooting in parking lot of a Georgia high school Saturday night, Clayton County Police Department confirmed.

 Police said the shooting happened in the parking lot of Mt.
 Zion High School in Jonesboro, Georgia.